gupta977/crypto/README.txt

 == Frequently Asked Questions ==

-= What is Moralis ? =
+= What is Metamask ? =

-Moralis is SDK for rapid blockchain development.
+MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
+It allows users to access their Ethereum wallet through a browser extension or mobile app, which can then be used to interact with decentralized applications.

 == Screenshots ==